 The curricula normally to be followed for associate degrees are published elsewhere in this Bulletin.
-On the recommendation of the division chair and with the approval of the Provost and Vice President for Academic Affairs certain variations may be permitted.
+On the recommendation of the division chair and with the approval of the Provost certain variations may be permitted.

 Quantitative and Qualitative Requirements

 The student must complete a program of core and major studies of not less than sixty-six semester credit hours to qualify for the associate degree.